Sharon Cuneta: Legacy

+Cuneta is the first recipient of the Myx Magna Award in 2006 as a music icon with an exemplary contribution to Philippine music.
+She was the recipient of the OPM Lifetime Achievement Award at the MOR Pinoy Music Awards in 2015.
+On April 26, 2015, Cuneta received the Dolphy Lifetime Achievement Award at the 6th Golden Screen Awards.
+In 2017, Sharon Cuneta was elevated to the Makabata Hall of Fame of the ANAK TV Awards for being voted as Makabata Stars for seven years.
+In 2018, she received the History Maker Award 2018 from A+E Networks Asia which honors Filipinos who have had a significant impact on the nation's life and culture.
+Cuneta was also the first recipient of the VIVA Icon Award at the Viva Convention in 2019 for her invaluable contribution to television, film, recording and concerts.

+Artistry

+Cuneta possesses an Alto vocal range, noted for her delivery and tone.
+Her music, primarily in pop, has been referenced and impersonated in pop culture like Pinoy drag and singing competitions, as well as influenced a generation of artists like the American R&B artist, H.E.R and Asia's Songbird, Regine Velasquez.
+She has already worked with world renowned performers including Angela Bofill, Andy Lao, Billy Preston, David Pomeranz, and Michael Buble.

+As an actress, Cuneta is among the most accomplished and acclaimed actresses in the country.
+She is noted for her charm and versatility.

 Other ventures

 Endorsements

 Cuneta is the most expensive and effective product endorser in the country.

 McDonald's, Coca-Cola, Lux, Selecta, Sunsilk, Globe Telecom, pH Care, Lucky Me, SuperFerry, Alaska Milk, Colgate, Nestlé, Smart Communications and Tempra were some of the products that made Cuneta a notable ambassador.
-At one time, Cuneta was earning 8 million to 15 million Philippine Pesos per product endorsed.
+At one time, Cuneta was earning ₱8 million to ₱15 million per product endorsed.

 Sharon at Home magazine

-Cuneta has also released her own lifestyle magazine, Sharon at Home, published by ABS-CBN Publishing Inc. It features a different side of the multi-awarded singer, actress, and TV host.
-She serves as the magazine's editor-in-chief and for the maiden issue, she welcomes readers into her home with advice and tips.
+Cuneta has also released her own lifestyle magazine, Sharon at Home, published by ABS-CBN Publishing.
+She serves as the magazine's editor-in-chief.

 Real estate enterprises and other business ventures

 Cuneta owns a residential project of six high-quality exclusive four-storey townhouses at No. 74 Scout Rallos, Quezon City, near trendy restaurants in the area and within walking distance to and from Tomas Morato and Timog Avenues.

 Aside from residential real estate enterprises, Cuneta and Pangilinan own a three-hectare farm called Sweet Spring Country Farm in the uplands of Alfonso, Cavite.